markjnkim/es_mod/04-Web-APIs/content/lesson-2-forms.md

 ![Taskinator at the end of the lesson](assets/lesson-2/300-project-endoflesson.jpg)

-Just like the last lesson, our path to matching the image above will involve the following features:
+Our path to matching the image above will involve adding the following features:

 - A new task can be created by filling out the form with a task name and picking what type of task it is.